Three Minute Thesis

 Time: 12:30 - 2 p.m.
 MST

-This workshop will review the importance of capturing your audience's attention in the first 30 seconds.
-We'll consider how to do this creatively, and how to set the stage for a more engaging presentation.
+This workshop reviewed the importance of capturing your audience's attention in the first 30 seconds.
+We considered how to do this creatively, and how to set the stage for a more engaging presentation.

 The structure and delivery of a good 3MT | Online workshop | 1.5 hr PD credit